Chapter 7: Weathering and Sedimentary Rocks

 - Critical thinking: Which sedimentary features are useful for determining whether the depositional environment is continental versus marine?
 Are there any sedimentary features that will determine the sedimentary environment with just one feature?

-Recall from Figure 4.2 that the most common rock type covering North America are sedimentary rocks!
+You observed the most common rock type covering North America is sedimentary rocks.
 Now that you can recognize different rock types and interpret where they were formed, you can start to explore geologic maps and better-understand the physical world around you.
 This information can be use to determine where to find economic resources such as limestone for concrete, shale to make bricks, sandstone as a place for fossil fuels and drinking water, and halite deposits for salt.
-Or use them to help you find fossils such as the Texas state fossil wood or a dinosaur.
-Some use sedimentary rocks for jewelry and ornamental stones.
 The next exercise will explore some of the sedimentary rocks in Texas.

 Explore the geologic map of Texas.
 Each colored polygon represents a different rock unit.
 Clicking on the polygon will pull up information about that rock.